Zach-Houston/picoCTF-2017-Writeups/level2/Programmers-Assemble.md

 end:
     ret
   ```
-  If the value in ebx was equal to 0x65c7, good will place the value 1 into eax then return 1.
+  If the value in ebx was equal to 0x65c7, "good" will place the value 1 into eax then return 1.
 Otherwise, it will return 0.